 Americans don’t visit dentists as often as they should.
 According to the American Dental Association, 32% of Americans with dental coverage and 74% without it have never had preventative care.
 Meanwhile, 7% with insurance and 28% without it say that they haven’t been to a dentist for 10 years.
 What’s even worse is that 3% with dental coverage and 21% without one predict that they won’t get their teeth checked for the next five years.
 Such behaviors put your teeth at risk and may even cost you more than you estimated initially.

-To give you an idea on how your dentist can save your money, here are five costly issues you face by forgoing preventative care.
+To give you an idea on how visiting a dentistry clinic can save you money, here are five costly issues you face by forgoing preventative care.

 Issue #1) Dental Decay and Gum Disease